tsackton/r-novice/05-plots-and-figures.md

 ```

 Hmm, we just get `NA`.
 That's because we don't have the values for every transcript in this sample
-and **missing data is recorded as `NA`**.
-By default, all R functions operating on vectors that contains missing data will return NA.
+and missing data is recorded as `NA`.
+By default, all **R functions operating on vectors that contains missing data will return NA**.
 It's a way to make sure that users know they have missing data, and make a conscious decision on how to deal with it.

 When dealing with simple statistics like the mean, the easiest way to ignore `NA` (the missing data) is to use `na.rm=TRUE` (`rm` stands for remove).
 Try computing the `mean` again, also test out some of the other functions.